SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 14

-* War Magic
+* Gut Deflection

-You can use your bonus action to attack using the weapon in your main hand after casting a spell or cantrip.
+You can use your arcane powers to shield yourself as a reaction.
+This gives you +3 to your armor class until your next turn.